cloudposse/atmos/website/docs/design-patterns/inline-component-customization.md

 - All components are defined in just one place (in one stack manifest) - easier to see what is provisioned and where

-## Drawbacks
+## Limitations

-The Inline Component Customization pattern has the following drawbacks:
+The Inline Component Customization pattern has the following limitations and drawbacks:

 - If you have more than one stack (e.g. `dev`, `staging`, `prod`), then the component definitions would be repeated in the stack manifests, which makes them not reusable and the entire stack configuration not DRY